-The 50/30/20 rule aims to make handling your finances easy and uncomplicated, which is why it works for almost any type of lifestyle.
-Whether you’re new to budgeting or are looking for a better way to handle your money, this budget could work for you.
+The Savings 50/30/20 rule aims to prioritize financial goals and make handling your finances easy and uncomplicated, which is why it works for almost any type of lifestyle.
+Whether you’re new to budgeting rules or are looking for a better way to handle your money, this financial planning 50 30 20 rule could work for you.

 - 50% goes towards needs: This includes any fixed or variable expenses you pay each week or month.
 Examples of needs are mortgage/rent, credit card minimums, utility bills, auto loans, groceries, and child support payments.

 - 30% goes towards wants: Wants are things you don’t have to have, but that you still spend money on.
 This includes things like travel expenses, clothes shopping, dining out, holiday shopping, and monthly subscription services (ex.
 Netflix).
 Other things that go in this category are non-essential upgrades like a luxury vehicle or a new home entertainment system.

 - 20% goes towards savings: The rest of your income should be used to save money or set up an emergency fund.
 The emergency fund should be enough to cover 3 to 6 months’ worth of expenses.
 That way, you’ll be prepared for financial hardships such as a lost job or sudden medical expenses.
 This category also includes investing in your future or planning for retirement.

 Keep in mind that this smart budget rule uses a person’s net income, not gross.
 Net income is your take-home pay after an employer takes out any taxes such as Social Security or income tax.

 50/30/20 Budgeting Rule Examples